Nealelab/WES_QC_Hail/README.md

 ```

 0. **Variants Hard Filtering**
-  * **GOAL:Select reliable variant sets for PCA**
+  * **GOAL:Select reliable variants for PCA**
-  * Overall: Filter variants in CCDG+gnomAD genomes to variants with high callrate and in high quality intervals from both CCDG & UKBB exomes
+  * Overall: Filter variants in CCDG + gnomAD genomes to variants with high callrate and in high quality intervals from both CCDG & UKBB exomes
     * Filter CCDG genomes and exomes variants to:
       - Present in both exomes and genomes
       - Variants in autosomes